OliviaFratangelo/wizarding-schools-network/README.md

 ### _wizarding school_

-- [ ] Write a component to display a form for adding a new wizarding school that contains inputs for at least the name and location.
+- [ X ] Write a component to display a form for adding a new wizarding school that contains inputs for at least the name and location.
-- [ ] Display this component as part of the wizarding schools view, alongside the list of wizarding schools
+- [ X ] Display this component as part of the wizarding schools view, alongside the list of wizarding schools

 ##### **Submitting the form with a valid name/location should:**

-- [ ] Make an Axios request that causes the new wizarding school to be persisted in the database
+- [ X ] Make an Axios request that causes the new wizarding school to be persisted in the database
 - [  ] Add the new wizarding school to the list of wizarding schools without needing to refresh the page

 ### _student_

-- [ ] Write a component to display a form for adding a new student that contains inputs for at least first name, last name and email
+- [ X ] Write a component to display a form for adding a new student that contains inputs for at least first name, last name and email
-- [ ] Display this component as part of the students view, alongside the list of students
+- [ X ] Display this component as part of the students view, alongside the list of students

 ###### **Submitting the form with a valid first name/last name/email should:**

-- [ ] Make an Axios request that causes the new student to be persisted in the database
+- [ X ] Make an Axios request that causes the new student to be persisted in the database
 - [ ] Add the new student to the list of students without needing to refresh the page
 </details>